alonsocucei/home-locations/README.md

 You willl need to have installed:
 Maven
 MySql
-   User and pwd are configured in config.xml
+   User and pwd are configured in config.yml

 To start the app just execute these commands: